If you find MPP coverage to be a bit confusing, you’re not alone.

 - CARCHEX pays the repair shop directly.

-- CARCHEX offers five tiers of coverage that are clearly laid out on its website, from bumper-to-bumper to powertrain coverage.
+- CARCHEX offers five tiers of coverage that are clearly laid out on its website.

 Read our guides to other warranty providers: